 The NWF also has a helpful guide for creating a Bird-Friendly Habitat in your hard.
 This two-page document with 11 easy tips can be found here.

-As the Village's Bird City efforts progress, the Sustainability Commission will be introducing a citizen science project centered around monitoring the presence of a focal species.
-Further details, including how you can participate, will be provided this Summer.
+As the Village's Bird City efforts progress, the Sustainability Commission will be introducing a citizen science project centered around monitoring the presence of a focal species, the Common Nighthawk, a migratory bird that spends its summers in River Forest and surrounding communities.
+Citizen science allows everyday residents to contribute valuable observations and data that support scientific research and wildlife conservation efforts.